nextflow-io/training/docs/nf_customize/03_execution.md

 <truncated>
 ```

-Fortunately, nf-core pipelines come packed with directives for containers and environments that can be flexibly enabled during execution.
+Fortunately, nf-core pipelines come packed with directives for containers and environments that can be flexibly enabled using configuration profiles.

 ### `-profile`